Learning Outcomes

 Intention or recklessness as to damage

-- Intention: D acts with the aim or purpose of destroying or damaging property.
+- Intention: Acting with the aim or purpose of destroying or damaging property.

-- Recklessness: This is assessed subjectively based on R v G and Another [2003] UKHL 50.
+- Recklessness: Assessed subjectively in line with R v G and Another [2003] UKHL 50.
 The defendant must:

 - be aware of a risk that property will be destroyed or damaged; and